 Lexapro and certain other SSRIs were initially considered much safer for pregnant patients because they had no effect on norepinephrine.
 They were widely used in pregnancy until they were found to increase the risk of miscarriage and certain birth defects, some of which may be fatal.

-In 2006, the FDA issued a warning about the risks of Lexapro-related birth defects and it is now classified as a Pregnancy Category C medication and should not be used during pregnancy unless absolutely necessary.
+Though it was originally approved as a Class B pregnancy category medication, in 2006, the FDA issued a warning about the risks of Lexapro-related birth defects and it is now classified as a Pregnancy Category C medication.
+Lexapro should not be used during pregnancy unless absolutely necessary.

 Birth defects linked to Lexapro use include: